steveyu323/music-transformer/Music Transformer.md

    ![Generation of melody line in GarageBand](./img/1.png "Generation of melody line in GarageBand")

-2. #### Convert stored .aid GarageBand loop file into midi file using the perl script from  https://larkob.github.io/GB2MIDI/index.html.
+2. #### Convert stored .aif GarageBand loop file into midi file using the perl script from  https://larkob.github.io/GB2MIDI/index.html.

    ![Generation of melody line in GarageBand](./img/2.png "Generation of melody line in GarageBand")